3liz/lizmap-documentation/DEV.md

 ## Releasing a new version

-When a new major version of lizmap has been released, be sure the documentation is updated into the master branch.
+When a new major version of lizmap has been released, be sure the documentation is updated into the `master` branch.

-When the documentation is ready,
+When the documentation is ready to release `X.Y`:

-- set the version number into source/conf.py
+1. Set the version number into `source/conf.py` about `X.Y`
-- update the file source/lizmap_versions.json
+1. Update the file `source/lizmap_versions.json`
-- create a new branch `lizmap_X_Y` (replace X and Y).
+1. Create a new branch `lizmap_X_Y` (replace X and Y).
-- configure a new schedule in the CI configuration for this new branch
+1. Configure a new schedule in the CI configuration for this new branch
-- on the master branch, set the next version into source/conf.py and source/lizmap_versions.json
+1. On the master branch, set the next version into `source/conf.py` and `source/lizmap_versions.json`
-- push the new branch and the master branch
+1. Push the new branch and the master branch
-- in the server configuration, change the target of the symbolic link 'current'
+1. In the server configuration, change the target of the symbolic link 'current'
-- copy the source/lizmap_versions.json into all other branches, it should be the same for all.
+1. Copy the `source/lizmap_versions.json` into all other branches, it should be the same for all.